 Chemotherapy is a systemic drug treatment, most often given intravenously to lung cancer patients, that kills the rapidly growing cancer cells by traveling through the blood to reach the cancer cells wherever they are.
 Chemotherapy also kills rapidly growing healthy cells, which contributes to the side effects a patient may experience.

 Patients whose lung cancer has spread beyond the lung to local lymph nodes are often given chemotherapy and radiation therapy.
 As with other types of non-small cell lung cancer, patients with lung adenocarcinoma are often given two chemotherapy agents as first-line therapy.
 Which drugs are chosen will depend in part on the patient’s overall health and ability to tolerate different possible side effects.
-For patients with lung adenocarcinoma, most often one of the platinum drugs cisplatin or carboplatin is combined with another chemotherapy drug, such as pemetrexed or doctataxel.10
+For patients with lung adenocarcinoma, most often one of the platinum drugs cisplatin or carboplatin is combined with another chemotherapy drug, such as pemetrexed or docetaxel.10

 For more information about chemotherapy, including how it works, how and when it is given, and possible side effects and how to manage them, see the Treatment Options: Chemotherapy section.